bnpannell/MEIS_Methodology/README.md

     - ["Full Proper-case Name of Agency"]
       - Example:
         - "Department of Homeland Security"
+- date_type:
+  - Accepted Values:
+    - "action_date"
+    - "last_modified_date"
+- date_range_start:
+  - Accepted Format:
+    - Year-Month-Day or yyyy-mm-dd
+- date_range_end:
+  - Accepted Format:
+    - Year-Month-Day or yyyy-mm-dd

+#### Optional Variables
+- awards:
+  - Accepted Values:
+    - "A" (contract award)
+    - "B" (contract award)
+    - "C" (contract award)
+    - "D" (contract award)
+    - "01" (grant award)
+    - "02" (grant award)
+    - "03" (grant award)
+    - "04" (grant award)
+    - "05" (grant award)
+    - "06" (direct payment)
+    - "10" (direct payment)

 -

+Location variables
+Notes- can handle a list of countries, states, counties or districts.
+If listing multiple countries you cant list more states, if listing states you cant get specific counties or districts
+Counties and districts are mutually exclusing filters- you must pick one or the other and may have to run several seperate API queries to get data of interest

 For complete documentation of award types permitted in the filter see: https://fedspendingtransparency.github.io/whitepapers/types/ and https://github.com/fedspendingtransparency/usaspending-api/blob/master/usaspending_api/api_contracts/contracts/v2/bulk_download/awards.md